PCvolt/Hisoutensoku-LabTool/README.md

 3. Profit.

 ## FEATURES
-Touhou 12.3 - Hisoutensoku: SWRSToys module for a better labbing experience
+Touhou 12.3 - Hisoutensoku: SWRSToys module for a better labbing experience in Practice Mode, VS Player Mode and Replay Mode.

 ### STATES AND POSITIONS
 - Display of **grazing** in *transparent*, **CH** in *red*, **invulnerability** in *blue* (do not trust it for DP moves, as they are strangely hardcoded), **guard unavailable** in *purple*.